geoserver/geoserver/doc/en/user/source/styling/sld-reference/textsymbolizer.rst

      - **Description**
    * - ``<Geometry>``
      - No
-     - Specifies the geometry to be rendered.
+     - The geometry to be labelled.
    * - ``<Label>``
      - No
-     - Specifies the content of the text label.
+     - The text content for the label.
    * - ``<Font>``
      - No
-     - Specifies the font information for the labels.
+     - The font information for the label.
    * - ``<LabelPlacement>``
      - No
-     - Sets the position of the label relative to its associated feature.
+     - Sets the position of the label relative to its associated geometry.
    * - ``<Halo>``
      - No
-     - Creates a colored background around the text label, for improved legibility.
+     - Creates a colored background around the label text, for improved legibility.
    * - ``<Fill>``
      - No
-     - Specifies the fill color of the text label.
+     - The fill color of the label text.
+   * - ``<Graphic>``
+     - No
+     - A graphic to be displayed behind the label text.
+       See :ref:`sld_reference_graphic` for syntax.
+   * - ``<Priority>``
+     - No
+     - The priority of the label during conflict resolution.
+       See :ref:`labeling_priority`.
+   * - ``<VendorOption>``
+     - No
+     - A GeoServer-specific option.
+       See :ref:`sld_reference_labeling` for descriptions of the available options.
+       Any number of options may be specified.

 Geometry